Our Virtual Surf Shack!

 A typical years production now ranges from 6' thrusters and

-fish to 10' ultra light nose riders with everything else you can imagine.
+fish to guns to 10' ultra light nose riders with everything else you can imagine.

 QA/QC, - Brett - First started building boards in 1972.
 Has

-35 plus years of Mexico's pacific waves as a testing ground.
-Currently oversees
+40 plus years of Mexico's pacific waves as a testing ground.
+Fondly

 called "The Brettatola" for his unwavering, fundamentalist standards of surfboard construction.